 Special Considerations in Proving Damages in Nursing Home Abuse

 If a resident has been injured in the care of a nursing home facility or at the hands of a nursing home employee, action must be taken.
-There are special legal considerations involved when proving injuries of a loved one.
-Some damages may be mental suffering, disfigurement, loss of enjoyment in life, shortened life expectancy or malicious and reckless conduct by the nursing home staff.
-The injured individual may bring a claim for injuries suffered or if they are unable to bring a claim, a loved one may bring a claim for damages on their behalf.
-If you are a nursing home resident who has been harmed in the nursing home setting or if you care about such an individual, you should contact an experienced elder law attorney about the legal rights of nursing home patients.
+There are special legal considerations involved when proving nursing home injuries.
+Mental suffering, disfigurement, loss of enjoyment in life, shortened life expectancy and malicious and reckless conduct by the nursing home staff are just some of the injuries for which damages may need to be proved in cases involving nursing home abuse.

 Statutory Protection of Nursing Home Residents

 The abuse of nursing home residents has come to the attention of the public in the past few decades.
 The frequency of abuse was shocking not only to the public, but to lawmakers as well.
 Some of the abuse brought to light included: physical abuse, deprivation of food, water or medical care and residents being taken advantage of financially.
 When the widespread nature of this abuse and neglect became known, state and federal legislatures enacted laws to protect elderly persons and other nursing home residents.

 Contains information on the Older American's Act, State Ombudsman Programs and an expansive directory of websites on aging.

 American Association of Retired Persons (AARP)

 AARP is a nonprofit, nonpartisan membership organization for people 50 and over.